Car Insurance Rate Increases with a Speeding Ticket in 2026

 - Comprehensive and collision: $500 deductible

-To study rates for a speeding ticket at 5 mph over the limit, rates for drivers with multiple tickets and the length of time a speeding ticket affects car insurance rates, we collected car insurance quotes from every ZIP code in Alabama, Ohio and Illinois.
+To determine rates for drivers with multiple tickets, the length of time a speeding ticket affects car insurance rates and how the severity of a speeding ticket affects rates, ValuePenguin editors collected car insurance quotes from every ZIP code in Pennsylvania.

 This analysis used Quadrant Information Services to compile the insurance rate data, which was publicly sourced from insurance company filings.
 Rates should be used for comparative purposes only.
 Your quotes may be different.